-The River Dean in Canada is famous for its fly fishing for both Kings and Steelheads.
+The River Dean in Canada, BC West, is famous for its fly fishing for both Kings and Steelheads.
 This lodge is located less than a mile from the mouth of the world famous Dean River, where stories of hard takes and the relentless runs of the “super” Steelhead are hard to comprehend.

 The Dean River is considered by many to be the premier Steelhead River in British Columbia.
 A medium sized river it is dwarfed by the towering backdrop of mountainous snow-covered peaks from every perspective.

 To fish in these surroundings is simply awe-inspiring and the scale of the surroundings has to be experienced to be believed.
 What makes the Dean different from other similar rivers is a narrow and fearsome gorge, which is impassible by fish until the river subsides in mid-summer.